Board of Directors

 Anne Houseal is a retired USAF Colonel, with over 26 years of service.
 She earned a Bachelor Degree in Education from the University of Michigan and a Masters in Human Relations from the University of Oklahoma.
-Though a career Logistician, she also taught numerous courses to all ranks: from Human Behavior and Human Relations to Regional Logistics at the Air Mobility Warfare Center; from specialized seminars at the Air Force Institute of Technology to facilitating diversity classes, Strategic Planning and LEAN teams.
 Anne’s leadership and accountability was routinely sought.
 She served on the Air Force Inspector General Inspection Team and was honored to serve as a Commander three times.

 After retiring from active duty in 2009, she became a full time homeschooling mother to four children.
-She and her husband have seven children and five grandchildren.
+She and her husband have seven children and six grandchildren.
 Her youngest is the nevus owner.
-Anne has attended all but one conference since 2004 and was invited to join the NOI Board of Directors during the 2012 International Nevus Conference.
+Anne has attended all but one conference since 2004 and was invited to join the Nevus Outreach Board of Directors during the 2012 International Nevus Conference.

 Michael is married, with two children.
 His wife, Wendy, teaches 7th Grade Social Studies in the Edison, NJ school district.
-His daughter, Ariella, is 12, and has a cape nevus and many satellites; his daughter, Maya, is 8.
-Michael and his family have attended the past five Nevus Outreach Conferences, since their first, in Columbus, OH, in 2004.
+His daughter, Ariella, is 14, and has a cape nevus and many satellites; his daughter, Maya, is 10.
+Michael and his family have attended the past six Nevus Outreach Conferences, since their first, in Columbus, OH, in 2004.

 Fort Worth, TX